facebook/docusaurus/docs/getting-started-publishing.md

   yarn run publish-gh-pages # or `npm run publish-gh-pages`
 ```

-- Alternatively you can work around this by creating a basic CircleCI config with the following contents:
+- Alternatively, you can work around this by creating a basic CircleCI config with the following contents:
 ```yaml
 # CircleCI 2.0 Config File
 # This config file will prevent tests from being run on the gh-pages branch.